roboticslab-uc3m/textiles/README.md

 # Publications
 Here you can find listed all publications related to the code hosted in this repository.

-<a id="1">[1]</a> David Estévez, Juan G. Victores, Santiago Morante, Carlos Balaguer.
+<a id="1">[1]</a> David Estevez, Juan G. Victores, Santiago Morante, Carlos Balaguer.
 Towards Robotic Garment Folding: A Vision Approach for Fold Detection.
 International Conference on Autonomous Robot Systems and Competitions (ICARSC).
 2016. [[URL]](http://icarsc2016.ipb.pt/docs/ProgramaICARSC.pdf)

-<a id="2">[2]</a> David Estévez, Juan G. Victores, Carlos Balaguer.
+<a id="2">[2]</a> David Estevez, Juan G. Victores, Carlos Balaguer.
 Future Trends in Perception and Manipulation for Unfolding and Folding Garments.
 Open Conference on Future Trends in Robotics (RoboCity 2016).
 2016.

-<a id="3">[3]</a> David Estévez.
+<a id="3">[3]</a> David Estevez.
 Towards Robotic Clothes Folding: A Garment-Agnostic Unfolding Algorithm.
 Master's Thesis.
 2016.